Data Integrations

 What works today

-{ "name": "upload_data", "arguments": { "project_name": "q2-forecast", "source_name": "actuals", "filename": "actuals_q1.csv", "file_content": "<base64-encoded file bytes>" }}Schema is inferred automatically with best-effort type coercion.
+{ "name": "ingest_data_source", "arguments": { "project_name": "q2-forecast", "spec": { "kind": "file_upload", "source_name": "actuals", "filename": "actuals_q1.csv", "file_content": "<base64-encoded file bytes>" } }}Schema is inferred automatically with best-effort type coercion.
 Re-uploading

-pointing at the snapshot they ran against.
+keep pointing at the snapshot they ran against.
 See

-upload_data for the full parameter list.
+ingest_data_source for the full

 Google Sheets

-Section titled “Google Sheets”The connect_google_sheet tool reads selected tabs from a Google Sheet,
+Section titled “Google Sheets”The ingest_data_source tool with kind: "google_sheet_snapshot" reads

-converts each tab to CSV, and stores it as a Parquet snapshot.
-OAuth must be
+and stores it as a Parquet snapshot.
+The sheet must be connected once via the

-Connect Google Sheet) before the tool can run.
+web app (Picker-based OAuth) before the tool can run.

-{ "name": "connect_google_sheet", "arguments": { "sheet_url": "https://docs.google.com/spreadsheets/d/ABC123/edit", "project_name": "q2-forecast", "tab_names": ["Sales", "Costs"], "schedule_interval_minutes": 1440 }}Pass schedule_interval_minutes to refresh the snapshot on a schedule (common
+{ "name": "ingest_data_source", "arguments": { "project_name": "q2-forecast", "spec": { "kind": "google_sheet_snapshot", "source_name": "budget_actuals", "tab_names": ["Sales", "Costs"], "schedule_interval_minutes": 1440 } }}Pass schedule_interval_minutes to refresh the snapshot on a schedule (common

 values: 60 hourly, 1440 daily, 10080 weekly).
 See the full